cyclus/cyclus.github.com/source/cep/cep26.rst

 Abstract
 ========

-This CEP proposes to remove the concept of prefernces in the DRE.
+This CEP proposes to remove the concept of preferences in the DRE.
 Unit cost will replace preference in the Cyclus resource exchange interface.
 The DRE will minimize these unit costs directly, rather than the current minimization of quantity divided by preference.

 Motivation
 ==========
-There are several fundemantal issues with preferences as an optimization variable:
+There are several fundamental issues with preferences as an optimization variable:

-1. Global optimiztion of Request-Bid arcs is not possible because the meaning and scale of preferences are independent between requesters.
+1. Global optimization of Request-Bid arcs is not possible because the meaning and scale of preferences are independent between requesters.
 2. There is no standard conversion from preference to cost, only the convention that cost = quantity / preference.
-3. The limits of preference are :math:`(0, \infty)`, which implies that there is no possible way to reject a bid once it has been made and there is no way to represent negative costs (subsities).
+3. The limits of preference are :math:`(0, \infty)`, which implies that there is no possible way to reject a bid once it has been made and there is no way to represent negative costs (subsidies).
-4. The prefernce adjustment phase cannot gaurantee validty of adjustments because there is not a uniform preference scaling between requesters.
+4. The preference adjustment phase cannot guarantee validity of adjustments because there is not a uniform preference scaling between requesters.
 5. Preference do not support a consistent way for request preferences and bid costs to be resolved.
 Thus to-date, bid costs have been avoided and discouraged.

 The failure of preferences as an optimization variable can be shown with the following simple system.
 Consider an change graph with two requesters and one bidder for a single commodity.
-The requesters both have infinite capcity, while the bidder may only offer a constrainted quantity.
+The requesters both have infinite capacity, while the bidder may only offer a constrained quantity.
 The bidder may trade 2 units of qualitatively unique resources (of the same commodity, e.g. UOX and MOX).
 Requester 1 has an equal preference (say 5) for both resources, even though they are qualitatively different.
-Requester 2, on the other hand, has a high prefernce (say 15) for one resource and a low preference (say 1) for the other resource.
+Requester 2, on the other hand, has a high preference (say 15) for one resource and a low preference (say 1) for the other resource.
 Currently in Cyclus, these preferences would be assigned during the preference adjustment phase.

 The DRE, and the greedy solver in particular, would give both units of the resource to Requester 2.
-This is because the greedy solver sorts by requester, giving precendce to the requester with the highest average preference.
+This is because the greedy solver sorts by requester, giving precedence to the requester with the highest average preference.
 Requester 1's average preference is 5 and Requester 2's average preference is 8.
 Since, both requesters have infinite (or greater than or equal to 2 units) of capacity, all bids go to Requester 2.